cms-opendata-workshop/workshop2021-lesson-advobjects/_episodes/02-muoncorr.md

 ~~~
 {: .language-bash}

 And that's it!
-As a result you can find `Run2012BC_DoubleMuParked_Muons_Cor.root` and `ZZTo2e2mu_Cor.root` in the `Test` directory.
-These files contain both corrected and uncorrected values.
+As a result you can find `ZZTo2e2mu_Cor.root` in the `Test` directory.
+The file contains both corrected and uncorrected values.

 {% include links.md %}